The DNRF’s Objective

 Funding decisions are based on three core values:

-- Risk-taking – we acknowledge that groundbreaking research requires risk-taking.
+- Risk-taking – We acknowledge that groundbreaking research requires taking risks.

 How do we support our grantees?